Bira/octopus-carnival/projects.md

 - [Let's Read the 4e Monster Manual 2][7]: After finishing the first MM/MV
   reading, I move on to the MM2.

+- [Let's Read the 4e Monster Manual 3][7]: And then I move to the MM3.

 ## Ready-to-Play Characters

 - [Pathfinder Iconics in Dungeon Fantasy][2]: A group of Pathfinder's Iconics